Kristina01111000/Drws_site/README.md

 - walking
 - swimming
 - Hiking
-- Something like a had a great time on my hike today, the weather was soo nice
 - I feel so much better after my walk today, and i did not anticipate that
 - I hadn’t gone to this state park for a while and it was really nice
 - the weather was so nice today, it made my time gardening better
-- grilling?
-Does that count under the great outdoors?
-Sure
-- My parents can’t really go out of the house and we had a grill out, it wa so nice to hear the birds chirping as we did that
 -
 Nutrition group

 - share a recipe?
 Not against the idea of outside recipes ie quinoa salad recipe
 - talk about new spices to try
-- A friend of mine told me about using cumin in my humus, it makes it taste really good!
 - talk about different fruits and veggies?
 - picture of mung beans in a jar?
+-
-- Fourissimo club about applying the four elements to the lives and interests
+Fourissimo club about applying the four elements to the lives and interests
-- Ever Since i started learning about the four elements i started looking at how they play in my family dynamics, like my brother has a lot of fire
 - maybe something about vitamins?

 think of names for the commenters, so mine, mommys, maybe tom and andrea?? should i make more than 4?